duckdb/duckdb-web/docs/sql/query_syntax/with.md

           person2id AS endPerson,
           array_append(path, person2id) AS path,
           max(CASE WHEN person2id = 3 THEN true ELSE false END)
-            OVER (ROWS BETWEEN UNBOUNDED PRECEDING AND UNBOUNDED FOLLOWING) AS endPersonReached FROM paths
+            OVER (ROWS BETWEEN UNBOUNDED PRECEDING
+                           AND UNBOUNDED FOLLOWING) AS endReached
+     FROM paths
      JOIN knows
        ON person1id = paths.endPerson
     WHERE person2id != ALL(paths.path)
-      AND NOT paths.endPersonReached
+      AND NOT paths.endReached
 )
 SELECT startPerson, endPerson, path
 FROM paths